Dimmanzo/culinary-academy/README.md

 ### Content

 - The text for all of the pages was written by me with help of [ChatGPT](https://chat.openai.com/).
-- I got some help with the code from resources I found online, mostly through Google searches.
+- Help with the code from resources I found online, mostly through [Google](https://www.google.com/) searches, [Code Institute](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum) HTML, CSS training material.
 - Some ideas were taken from the Love Running project: [Love Running](https://github.com/Code-Institute-Solutions/love-running-v3).
 - The icons in the footer were taken from: [Font Awesome](https://fontawesome.com/).
 - Cloning idea was given by Mentor and taken from: [Cloning](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).